Performing a Chi-Square Goodness-of-Fit TestIn Exercises 7–16, (a... | Channels for Pearson+

 Performing a Chi-Square Goodness-of-Fit Test

-In Exercises 7–16, (a) identify the claim and state H₀ and Hₐ.
+In Exercises 7–16, (a) identify the claim and state H₀ and Hₐ, (b) find the critical value and identify the rejection region, (c) find the chi-square test statistic, (d) decide whether to reject or fail to reject the null hypothesis, and (e) interpret the decision in the context of the original claim.

-Ways to Pay A financial analyst claims that the distribution of people’s preferences on how to pay for goods is different from the distribution shown in the figure.
-You randomly select 600 people and record their preferences on how to pay for goods.
+Coffee A researcher claims that the numbers of cups of coffee U.S. adults drink per day are distributed as shown in the figure.
+You randomly select 1600 U.S. adults and ask them how many cups of coffee they drink per day.
 The table shows the results.
-At α=0.01, test the financial analyst’s claim.
-(Adapted from Travis Credit Union)
+At α=0.05, test the researcher’s claim.
+(Adapted from Gallup)

 Verified video answer for a similar problem: